-The amount of study psychologists should be increased.
-The aim is that for 4,000 basic degree students, there should be at least one full-time study psychologist.

-Study environments should be comfortable, safe and socially and physically accessible.
-Students' well-being and coping should be ensured in daily learning situations.
-Special attention should be paid on the ergonomics, on decreasing sitting down and the quality of air in the studying facilities.
-Special attention should be paid on the ergonomics in the studying facilities, on decreasing sitting down, on the quality of air and green construction.
+- The amount of study psychologists should be increased.
+The aim is that for 4,000 basic degree students, there should be at least one full-time study psychologist. - 817 Study environments should be comfortable, safe and socially and physically accessible.
+Students' well-being and coping should be ensured in daily 818 819 learning situations.
+Special attention should be paid on the ergonomics in the studying facilities, on decreasing sitting down, on the quality of air and 820 821 green construction.
 Studying and teaching facilities should correspond to the criteria of accessibility for all senses.
-If problems arise, the university should communicate the situation openly and start measures without delay in order to find compensatory facilities for the users.
-Legal reviews of studying facilities should be completed in all faculties in a transparent manner.

-Reviews of student environments obligated in law should be developed in order to better serve students and higher education institutions.
+If problems arise, the university 822 823 should communicate the situation openly and start measures without delay in order to find compensatory facilities for the users.
+Inner and outer facilities 824 825 of the university shall have regular accessibility reviews.
+Reviews of student 826 environments obligated in law should be developed in order to better serve 827 students and higher education institutions. - The university community shall not tolerate any form of bullying, harassment, racism, discrimination or violence.
+Each student shall feel as an approved member of the community regardless of personal characteristics.
+Problem situations and disturbances in the study community should be